Send items overseas

 - gifts for people who live outside New Zealand

 - luggage and personal/household effects

 - your baggage weighs more than the free allowance

 - you pay excess baggage charges when you check in.

-Sending your pet out of NZ
+Sending your pet out of New Zealand

 You must make sure that any pet, animal or animal product you send out of NZ meets the requirements of the country you’re sending them to.

-NZ is classified as "rabies-free".
+New Zealand is classified as "rabies-free".
 To export your pet, you’ll need from MPI: